Is it safe for US citizens to travel to Bali in May since the alleged terrorist threats from March 2012?

 To be honest, fear of terrorism has never struck my while in Bali and I haven't felt the need to avoid any place in particular - including the clubs.

 I really hope you decide to go ahead with your plans.
-Bali is a lovely place with some lovely people and I am sure you will have an unforgettable trip. over 6 years ago
+Bali is a lovely place with some lovely people and I am sure you will have an unforgettable trip. about 7 years ago

 Dana, I am with Phil and Stru above 100%.